 An open source micro chess program which attempts to be smaller than the Commodore-era Microchess.
 It is implemented in C#, C++, VB and XNA.
-Bundled tutorial.
+Available editions include Console application with and without GUI and a Windows Forms application.

 Analytical Project Description